 The phrase ’global village’ was coined way back in 1962 – more than half a century ago – to symbolize how technology or the magic of modern communication has brought together the entire world.
-We have only advanced from there – making the best use of technology, businesses have been able to find the best-fit resources from different geographical locations, quite easily.
-This in turn has proved to be beneficial for almost everyone involved in the process.
+We have only advanced from there – making the best use of technology, businesses have been able to find the best-fit resources from different geographical locations.

 These megatrends have shot up the importance of, and reliance on global talent hotspots or Centers of Excellence (COEs) by companies worldwide.
 Emerging locations such as Vietnam and Costa Rica have begun to garner attention from global companies – owing to vibrant ecosystems across technology start-ups, Service Providers, and universities, as well as the ease of doing business in these locations at affordable costs.